 I know you know what a bulb looks like but, the joy felt when a lamp you made lights up makes you…well…light up too.

 This is a lamp shade and finial from an actual working lamp in our house.
 I don’t know why we have no qualms about stealing from other things we actually use but, it gives me an excuse to come up with a replacement shade for ours.
 It’s a sickness I say.
-Have you stolen from something you use and made it a part of something else?
+Have you stolen from something you actually use and made it a part of something else entirely?

 I understand if this little chubby pot bellied lamp isn’t your style.
 It isn’t really mine either but, when you make something new out of something old, something no one cares about to something you’ve taken care of, it’s a beautiful thing regardless.
+I already know we’re going to have to shorten the pipe.
+It just looks weird and lanky.

 Don’t worry, I’m not getting all PSA on you…the words just fit.